ModifAmorphic/RecurvedLeveling/README.md

   ```

 - Overlevel protection has been added to help prevent overleveling a Major Skill to the detriment of other attributes.
+  - Major Skills that have advanced enough to achieve the maximum attribute gain possible for the level have their experience slowed until 2 other attributes can also be maxed.
+  - Progress of all Major Skills will be stopped completely if a character is about to level up but has not maximized bonuses for at least 3 attributes.
 - The amount of Major Skill increases required for leveling up starts higher than vanilla at lower levels and reduces to lower than vanilla at higher levels.
 - Leftover skill points that are normally discarded during level-ups are now carried forward to the new level.
 - Total Major Skill increases before leveling up are limited to the maximum for the current level plus the maximum for the next level minus one.
 In other words, once your character has enough skill